MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

 ### Configuration
 The configuration file is found in **Configuration** folder of the extension project.
 The purpose of the file is to allow to configure settings for the connector provider from the HQ.
-The file format aligned fiscal Integration configuration requirements.
+The file format aligned fiscal integration configuration requirements.
 The following settings have been added:
 - Endpoint address - URL of the printer.
 - Date and time synchronization - This indicates if you need to the sync date and time of the printer with the connected hardware station.
 The date and time of the printer will be synchronized with the Hardware station time.